sammlapp/SLAM/README.md

 			`…`
 		`…`

-`Terminology:`

-- `Event: a sound produced in the world and recorded on multiple microphones`
-- `Synchronized: audio files have been post-processed so that they achieve precisely the nominal sample rate and start at precisely the expected time`

 Metadata contains a set of tables \- as in a “database”, some fields have to key into other tables as exact matches: